Call Our Hotline: 732-813-3299

 Nutrition for babies in the NICU:

 Mothers of preemies who breastfeed provide their babies with milk especially formulated for preemie development.
-Preemies receive many benefits from breastfeeding including protection against infection, better developmental outcome, and reduced stress.
+Preemies receive many benefits from breastfeeding, including protection against infection, better developmental outcome and reduced stress.
 However, there are many mothers who cannot breastfeed and while this is not ideal, most babies do very well with either donated milk or formula.

-Intravenous (IV) fluids and hyperalimentation
+Intravenous (IV) fluids and TPN

 Blood tests help determine how much of each component a baby needs and the amount of each nutrient can be increased or decreased accordingly.
 Daily weights and keeping track of a baby’s urine output also help monitor fluid needs.